Governments shouldn't count on low oil prices: IEA

 The IEA was set up in 1974 by oil-importing nations as a counter to OPEC and is a leading forecaster for opaque energy markets, although major energy consumers China and India are not members.

-On liquefied natural gas (LNG), Birol said supplies would be ample as the market will expand to 500 billion cubic metres around 2020 with new production in Australia and the United States.
+On liquefied natural gas (LNG), Birol said supplies would be ample as the market will expand to 500 billion cubic meters around 2020 with new production in Australia and the United States.

 Most of the investment in renewables would be in emerging economies led by China and India, a shift away from OECD countries, Birol said.